Mary Logan Reddick: Career and postgraduate education

 After gaining her Masters, Reddick began teaching biology at Spelman in 1937.
 She became the first female biology instructor at Morehouse College in 1939.

 In 1942, Reddick was awarded a second Rockefeller education fellowship by Radcliffe College, the women's coordinate for Harvard University at that time.
 Reddick studied techniques for transplanting tissues and nerve cell differentiation in chick embryos there for two years, gaining a second master's degree in biology in 1943 and being awarded a PhD in 1944.
 Her doctoral dissertation was titled The differentiation of embryonic chick medulla in chorioallantoic grafts.
-She was elected to the Phi Beta Kappa and Sigma Xi honor societies.
+She was elected to the Phi Beta Kappa and Sigma Xi honour societies.
 Geraldine Pittman Woods was a classmate.
 Reddick was the 10th member of Morehouse faculty to earn a doctorate.

 Reddick returned to Morehouse, and became the first female to act as chair of the biology department, later promoted to full professor.

 In 1952, Reddick was possibly the first African-American woman to receive a Ford Foundation science fellowship to study abroad, studying embryology at the School of Anatomy at Cambridge University.
 She returned to the US in 1953, and joined the faculty at the University of Atlanta, with the rank of full professor and named chair of the biology department.
 During the 1950s and 1960s she supervised the research of more than 20 students, including Luther Williams.
 She also gained a research grant from the National Science Foundation.
 She held the position of Professor there until her death at the age of 51 in 1966.